The Great American Baseball Card Flipping, Trading and Bubble Gum Book

-The Great American Baseball Card Flipping, Trading and Bubble Gum Book is a book written by Brendan C. Boyd & Fred C. Harris about baseball cards, primarily ones issued during the 1950s and 1960s, and the players on the cards.
+The Great American Baseball Card Flipping, Trading and Bubble Gum Book is a book written by Brendan C. Boyd and Fred C. Harris about baseball cards, primarily ones issued during the authors' youth in 1950s, and the players on the cards.

-The book was published by Little, Brown & Co. in October 1973, creating a nostalgia for baseball books like The Boys of Summer published two years earlier.
+The book was published by Little, Brown & Co. in October 1973, two years after Roger Kahn's The Boys of Summer sparked nostalgia for 1950s baseball.

 After several years of being out of print, Seamhead Books reprinted the book in April 2015, with some new contents.

 Authors

-Neither Brendan C. Boyd nor Fred C. Harris had published any books nor possessed any special expertise in the field of sports or sports memorabilia when they decided to write The Great American Baseball Card Flipping, Trading and Bubble Gum Book.
-In 1970 while both were employed at a Boston, Mass. bookstore, a customer inquired about books on baseball cards.
-Surprised to learn that there weren't any works on the subject, Harris told Boyd, "we should write one."
+Neither Boyd nor Harris had published a book nor possessed any special expertise in the field of sports or sports memorabilia when they decided to write The Great American Baseball Card Flipping, Trading and Bubble Gum Book.
+In 1970, while working at a Boston bookstore, a customer inquired about books on baseball cards.
+Surprised to learn that there weren't any books on the subject, Harris told Boyd, "We should write one."
 So they pored over the cards they had collected in their youth and wrote The Great American Baseball Card Flipping, Trading and Bubble Gum Book.
-Although the book doesn't indicate which author contributed which parts, generally Boyd covered players from the American League and Harris those in the National League.
-Publication of the book was probably aided by the 1972 publication of Roger Kahn's The Boys of Summer, which rekindled interest in 1950s baseball.
+Although the book doesn't indicate which author contributed which parts, generally Boyd (from Boston) covered American League players and Harris (from Philadelphia) covered National League players.
+In the introduction to the 1991 edition, Boyd writes that several publishers declined to publish it: "an editor at McGraw Hill turned it down as 'too flip.'
+(Get it?baseball cards?
+Flip?)
+We weren't just getting rejections now, we were getting cute rejections."

+"Then Roger Kahn intervened (inadvertently, I'm sure.)
+He wrote The Boys of Summer.
+It quickly became a bestseller.
+We submitted our proposal to Little, Brown, detailing the resemblances between Kahn's book and ours.
+'Baseball nostalgia is the next big thing,' we lobbied shamelessly."

 Brendan C. Boyd wrote another book, published in 1993, titled Blue Ruin: A Novel of the 1919 World Series.
+Fred C. Harris owns the Great American Baseball Company.